Lirim Hajrullahu: Los Angeles Rams

+The Spring League (first stint)

 In November 2020, Hajrullahu signed with the Generals of The Spring League (TSL) and played in their inaugural fall season.

-Carolina Panthers
+Carolina Panthers (first stint)

 On December 9, 2020, Hajrullahu was signed to the Carolina Panthers' practice squad, but was released six days later due to a work visa problem.
 He signed a reserve/future contract with the Panthers on January 4, 2021.
 He was waived on March 22.

+The Spring League (second stint)

 Hajrullahu returned to the Generals for The Spring League's 2021 season.
 On May 8, he went 5-for-5 in field goals in the first game, including the longest field goal of his career at 59 yards.
 It was the TSL's television debut on Fox, and Hajrullahu set a new league record for longest field goal, tied the single-game record for fields goals, and was named the South Division Player of the Week.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 On August 18, 2021, Hajrullahu signed with the Dallas Cowboys after the team released punter and emergency kicker Hunter Niswander, who had been filling in at placekicker for an injured Greg Zuerlein.
 He spent five days in training camp and was released on August 24, 2021.
 He was re-signed to the practice squad on September 14.
 He was released from the practice squad on September 21.

 He was re-signed on November 10.
 In Week 10, he replaced Zuerlein, after he tested positive for COVID-19, making all five of his extra points and did not attempt a single field goal against the Atlanta Falcons.
 He was released on November 23.